klum-dsl/klum-ast/wiki/Basics.md

 ## Lifecycle Methods

-Lifecycle methods can are methods annotated with `@PostCreate` and `@PostApply`.
-These methods will be called automatically after the creation of the object (**after the template has been applied and the owner objects are set**) and after the call to the apply method, respectively.
+Lifecycle methods can are methods annotated with [Lifecycle](Model-Phases.md) annotations like `@PostCreate` and `@PostApply`.
+These methods will be called automatically after the creation of the object (**after templates have been applied**) and after the call to the apply method, respectively.

+Other lifecycle methods will be executed in the corresponding phase.

 Lifecycle methods must not be `private`.
 They will be automatically be made protected and moved to rw instance.

 ## copyFrom() method

 Each DSLObject gets a `copyFrom()` method with its own class as parameter.
 This method copies fields from the given object over to this objects, excluding key and owner fields.
-For non collection fields, only a reference is copied, for Lists and Maps, shallow copies are created.

-Currently, it is in discussion whether this should be deep clone instead, see: ([#36](https://github.com/klum-dsl/klum-core/issues/36))
+This is done recursively, i.e. nested DSL objects are copied as well.

 ## equals() and toString() methods